itbienvenu/TMS/SYSTEM_ARCHITECTURE.md

-# Ticketing System - Architecture & Technical Documentation
+# Mwimule Ticketing System - Architecture & Technical Documentation

 ## 1. Executive Summary
-Ticketing System is a high-performance, distributed ticketing and fleet management system built on a microservices architecture.
+Mwimule is a high-performance, distributed ticketing and fleet management system built on a microservices architecture.
 It handles everything from route planning and bus scheduling to secure ticket booking, payments, and real-time transit notifications.

 ---